-Each proposed activity included in an application for Texas Community Development Block Grant (TxCDBG) program funds must meet one of the U.S. Housing and Urban Development's (HUD) three National Program Objectives (NPO).
-These NPOs have three critical objectives:
+Each proposed activity included in an application for Texas Community Development Block Grant (TxCDBG) program funds must meet one of the U.S. Housing and Urban Development's (HUD) three National Program Objectives (NPO):

 - 1. Principally benefit low- and moderate-income (LMI) persons.

 - Low-to-moderate income area benefit

 - Low-to-moderate income limited clientele

 - Low-to-moderate income housing

 - Low-to-moderate income jobs.

 - 2. Aid in the prevention or elimination of slums and blight.

 - Slum/blight area basis

 - Slum/blight spot basis

 - 3. Meet other community development needs of particular urgency which represent an immediate threat to the health and safety of residents of the community.